zachjaffery/phagocytometer/README.md

     sudo apt-get install python3-tk
     pip install customtkinter

+Alternativally, the packages can manually be downloaded and installed, but ``pip`` function that comes automatically with python is much simpler.
 ### Usage

-To run the program, navigate to the "____main__ __.py" file and run it.
-The application should open, and from there a TIFF file can be selected and processed.
-Also available is batch processing and color mapping.
+To run the program, navigate to the "Phagocytometer.py" file and open it in IDLE3 (should come with python).
+Go to the 'Run' Tab and press 'Run Module' (Hotkey F5 by default).
+The program should then open, and you can proceed with processing.

 ### Methodology